Xjectro/dotnet-boilterplate/README.md

-## Healthy Practice - .NET 10 Web API
+## Dotnet Boilerplate - .NET 10 Web API
 A modern boilerplate for authentication and session management using ADO.NET and PostgreSQL.

 ### Features